jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Troubleshooting/Command.md

-# Which commands are limited by the MongoDB?
+# Which commands are limited by the JCS for MongoDB?

 ## Problem Description